nakib/thirdorder-fork/FILE_MAP.md

 * LICENSE: Copy of the GNU General Public License, version 3

-* Makefile: Set of recipes for building the Python module from Cython and Fortran code.
+* Makefile: Set of make rules for building the Python module from Cython and Fortran code.
 Most of the work is actually performed by setup.py

 * arch.make.example: Machine-specific variables needed for the compilation.
 Must be copied to arch.make and customized appropriately

 * setup.py: Python distutils script needed to build the low-level module by calling the compiler, the linker and so on

-* FILE\_MAP.md: this file
+* FILE\_MAP.md: This file